Viir/bots/guide/eve-online/developing-for-eve-online.md

 Wondering what outcome to expect?
 Two examples are the [mining bot](https://to.botengine.org/guide/app/eve-online-mining-bot) and [warp-to-0 autopilot](https://to.botengine.org/guide/app/eve-online-autopilot-bot).

-## Scope and Overall Direction

-My way of working is just one out of many, reflecting the kinds of projects I work on and my preferences.
+## Comparing to Alternatives

+The approach shown in this guide is just one out of many.
+How does it compare to, and how is it different from alternatives?
+I am not very patient with learning about all the details of underlying software or even hardware.
+To take the fastest route to a working app, I often build on libraries and tools that automate common tasks.
 I select methods that are simple and easy to explain and lead to software with low maintenance costs.
+These qualities are more important to me than squeezing out the last percent of performance.

-For those who already have some experience in software development, I compiled the following overview of my technical decisions (If you have no experience in programming, this list probably is less interesting, feel free to skip it):
+For those who already have some experience in software development, the following list details the technical choices that follow these preferences.
+If you have no programming experience, this list probably is less interesting, feel free to skip it:

 + I do not write into the game client's memory or use injection.
-These techniques can allow for more direct control of the game.
+These techniques can allow for more direct control of the game, which can bring some advantages.
 A downside of these methods is they enable CCP to detect the presence of the foreign program.
 Another reason I don't use injection is the more complex concept makes it harder to learn and maintain implementations.
-For my projects, I stay close to the user interface and control the game by sending mouse and keyboard input.
+The approach to controlling the game client here is simulating mouse and keyboard input.

 + To get information about the game state and user interface, I use memory reading.
 Memory reading means reading directly from the memory of the game client process.
-So this guide does not cover the approach using image processing (sometimes called 'OCR') on screenshots.
-The implementation of memory reading comes from the Sanderling project; check out the [Sanderling repository](https://github.com/Arcitectus/Sanderling) to learn more about this part.
+So this guide does not cover the approach using image processing or 'OCR' on screenshots.
+The implementation of memory reading comes from the [Sanderling project](https://github.com/Arcitectus/Sanderling)

-+ If I would make only a simple bot or even just a macro, I could as well use a programming language like C# or Python.
-I am using the Elm programming language because it is simpler to learn and works better for larger projects and AI programming.
-Especially the time-travel debugging is useful when working on bots.
++ For a simple bot or macro, I could use a programming language like C# or Python.
+I use the Elm programming language because it is simpler to learn and works better for larger projects and makes collaboration easier.
+Especially the time-travel inspection and simulations are useful when working on bots.

-+ One thing I learned from answering developer's questions is this: You want to make it easy for people to communicate what code they used and in which environment.
-If an app does not work as expected, understanding the cause requires not only having the program code but also knowing the scenario the app was used in.
-The data a app reads from its environment is the basis for its decisions, so I favor methods that make it easy to collect, organize, and share this data.
++ Countless questions from other people taught me this: You want to make it easy for people to communicate what code they used and in which environment.
+If an app does not work as expected, understanding the cause requires not only having the program code but also knowing the scenario in which the app ran.
+The data an app reads from its environment is the basis for its decisions, so I favor methods that make it easy to collect, organize, and share it.

 ## The Simplest Custom App